 The Gluten-Free, Casein-Free Diet

 I want to try a special diet for my child who has autism.
 What else should I know?

-Before putting your child on a special diet:
+Before putting your child on a special diet speak to a dietitian.

 A dietitian can do a full nutrition assessment on your child and discuss the pros and cons of the diet.
-Working with a dietitian on-going is recommended to help lower the risk of nutrient deficiencies.
+Ongoing work with a dietitian is recommended to help lower the risk of nutrient deficiencies.